MythicPalette/simpler-quests/README.md

 And remember, a secret objective with subobjectives will only make the rail secret.
 Any objectives with a purple rail are hidden from players but as soon as you make that objective not a secret, any subobjectives on that rail will also be visible if they aren't secrets on their own.
 ![image](https://github.com/user-attachments/assets/5226dd1f-3315-4403-89fd-44c126e36a45)

+# API
+There is an API.
+Please see the [Wiki](https://github.com/MythicPalette/simpler-quests/wiki/API) for more information.

 # Installation
 ## Recommended Installation method
 1. Install through Foundry's package management.
 The easiest way to do that is using the manifest url: `https://github.com/MythicPalette/simpler-quests/releases/latest/download/module.json`